-Transportation equipment (i.e., light vehicles, trucks, aircraft, trains, boats, etc.) manufacturing accounted for nearly 20% of total polyurethane consumption.
+Transportation equipment (i.e., light vehicles, trucks, aircraft, trains, boats, etc.) manufacturing accounted for 18% of total polyurethane consumption.
 Automobiles provide one of the best examples of the diverse applications of polyurethane materials.
 Nearly every type of polyurethane product is in an automobile.
-Some 67 pounds of polyurethane materials end up in each light vehicle, representing 18.5% of all plastics/composites in light vehicles, an increasing share in recent years.
+More than 109 pounds of polyurethane materials end up in each light vehicle, representing 20% of all plastics/composites and 11% of the elastomers used in light vehicles, an increasing share in recent years.
 Because of the lighter weight of polyurethane materials compared to alternative materials, polyurethanes have played an important role in the move towards greater fuel efficiency.